Anthracite Applications in Today's World

 • Black Oxide

-Why is anthracite used so widely?
+Why is it used so widely?

-The sheer amount of utility that anthracite provides to its users is one of the major reasons why it is widely used in so many industries across the board.
+The sheer amount of utility that this material provides to its users is one of the major reasons why it is widely used in so many industries across the board.
 Anthracite is also one of the most efficient types of coal.
 This is because you only need to burn a small amount to generate massive heat energy that can be used for a variety of different purposes.
 This not only makes it cost efficient but also highly productive.